 Carroll Hospital Center (CHC) has a number of programs to assist patients with their payment obligations.
 First, we provide a Medicaid enrollment service to patients who qualify for medical assistance.
 This service assists patients with paperwork and will even provide transportation if needed.
-This past year, CHC assisted 406 patients in applying for the state's medical assistance program.
-In addition, the hospital held a free enrollment session on "Cover the Uninsured Day" for uninsured community members to see if they qualified for medical or financial assistance.
+This past year, CHC assisted 415 patients in applying for the state's medical assistance program.